AndreaLVR/CAST/rust_random_access_PREVIEW/README.md

 This directory contains a **wip experimental evolution** of the CAST algorithm that introduces **Random Access** capabilities via Row Groups and Indexing, similar to formats like Apache Parquet.

 > **Note:** The stable implementation described in the current paper is located in the `../rust_impl` directory.
-Use this version if you need granular access to data without full decompression.
+Use this version only if you want to try granular access to data without full decompression.

 ## 🚀 Key Features